Glossary TermApril 20, 2024

 • "Liquidity cascade incoming"

-Pro tip: If you can laugh about getting rekt, you'll survive.
-If you take it personally and revenge trade, you'll blow up your account.
+Pro tip: If you can laugh about getting rekt, you will survive.
+If you take it personally and revenge trade, you will blow up your account.

 Liquidation Calculations